Meet the Cubs

-Malayan tigers are a bit bigger, lighter in color and lankier in body formation.
+Malayan tigers are slightly bigger, lighter in color, and lankier in body formation.
 They are native to the tropical forests of Peninsular Malaysia.
 The Tiger Conservation Campaign estimates that fewer than 500 remain in the wild.

 Sumatran tigers are the smallest subspecies of tiger.
-Their fur is a darker orange than that of Malayans.
-They are also the only remaining tiger subspecies that lives on an island.
+Their fur is a darker orange than that of Malayan tigers.
+They are the only remaining tiger subspecies that lives on an island.
 They are critically endangered, and as few as 300 live in the wild.

 Help Us Save Tigers

 Tigers were once widespread across the Indonesian island of Sumatra.
-However due to poaching and habitat loss over the past century, and especially in the past 50 years, only two large populations of tigers now remain: in the Kerinci-Seblat landscape of west-central Sumatra and the massive greater Leuser landscape of northern Sumatra.
+Due to poaching and habitat loss over the past century, and especially in the past 50 years, only two large populations of Sumatran tigers now remain, in the Kerinci-Seblat landscape of west-central Sumatra and the massive greater Leuser landscape of northern Sumatra.

-For the past two years, we’ve helped fund the World Conservation Society's (WCS) highly successful work in Leuser to reduce tiger-human conflict.
+Over the past few years, we’ve helped fund the World Conservation Society's highly successful work in Leuser to reduce tiger-human conflict.
 In the not-so-distant past, approximately 15 Sumatran tigers per year were killed or unnecessarily removed from the forest due to tiger-human conflict.
 We’re excited to report that in the 7-month period since our last update, this number was reduced to zero!

 The race to save these critically endangered species is urgent - and we would love your help!
-All of the money raised will go directly to support Wildlife Conservation Society (WCS) efforts to reduce human-tiger conflict, stop poaching in Southeast Asia, and provide veterinary care to tigers caught in snares.
+All money raised goes directly to support Wildlife Conservation Society (WCS) efforts to reduce human-tiger conflict, stop poaching in Southeast Asia, and provide veterinary care to tigers caught in snares.

 HOW TO DONATE